3. Liga: Financial situation

 From its foundation in 2008 to 2013, the league operated at a financial loss, with a record deficit of €20.9 million in 2012–13.
 The 2013–14 season saw the league make a profit for the first time, of €4.9 million.
 The league earned €164.5 million, well behind the two Bundesligas above it, but also well ahead of other professional sports leagues in Germany.
 The Deutsche Eishockey Liga followed with €106.1 million and the Basketball Bundesliga and Handball-Bundesliga were each around the €90 million mark.
 This makes it the third-most economically successful professional league in all German sports.

 Clubs

 Since the establishment of the 3.
-Liga in 2008, a total of 63 clubs have played in this division.
-In the 2021–22 season, SC Freiburg II, Viktoria Berlin and TSV Havelse were represented in the league for the first time.
-The last club that has been in the 3.
-Liga without interruption since it was founded in 2008 is FC Rot-Weiß Erfurt, which was relegated in 2018.
-The longest uninterrupted club playing in the league is SV Wehen Wiesbaden, which from 2009 until its promotion to the 2.
-Liga in 2019, played in the 3.
-Liga for 10 years and also leads the all-time table.
-The club that has remained the longest at the moment is Hallescher FC, which has remained in the division since 2012.
-The clubs with the currently most – 12 – seasons in the 2.
-Liga is also SV Wehen Wiesbaden.
+Liga in 2008, a total of 68 clubs have played in this division.
+In the 2023–24 season, SSV Ulm were represented in the league for the first time.
+The last club that had been in the 3.
+Liga without interruption since it was founded in 2008 is FC Rot-Weiß Erfurt, who were relegated in 2018.
+The club with the longest uninterrupted spell playing in 3.
+Liga in the league's history is Hallescher FC (12 seasons between 2012–13 and 2023–24), and the club with the longest ongoing run is TSV 1860 Munich (2018–19 to present).
+The club with the most seasons in the 3.
+Liga in total is SV Wehen Wiesbaden (14).